aditchhaparwal/aditchhaparwal/README.md

 # Hi, I'm Adit Chhaparwal 👋

-I'm a Full Stack Engineer and Master's student in Information Technology at Universität Stuttgart, focused on building scalable web applications and AI-driven systems.
+I'm a Full Stack Engineer and Master's student in Information Technology at Universität Stuttgart, focused on building full stack applications and AI-driven systems.

 ## 🚀 What I Do
 - Build end-to-end web applications (frontend → backend → deployment)
-- Develop GenAI applications (RAG systems, LLM-based pipelines)
+- Develop AI applications (RAG systems, LLM-based pipelines)
 - Design and implement scalable APIs and data-driven systems
 - Work on cloud-native and containerized architectures